Tarunkumar060106/Tarunkumar060106/README.md

-## 👋 Hey, I'm [Tarun]
+## 👋 Hey, I'm Tarunkumar
 🚀 Tech Explorer | Problem Solver | Builder </br>
-I'm a developer who enjoys working on full stack, IOT, and software projects.  </br>
+🔹I'm a developer who enjoys working on full stack, IOT, and software projects.  </br>
-I like creating practical applications and experimenting with new technologies to see what’s possible.
+🔹I like creating practical applications and experimenting with new technologies to see what’s possible.

 ## 🔥 What I’m Working On
 ✍️ Vizhuchelvam - A react-native competitive-exam practice application for Tamil Nadu Model Schools scheme. </br>